Tara Mine

 Tara Mines is a zinc and lead mine near Navan, County Meath, Ireland.
-Tara is an underground mine where the orebody lies between 50 and 900 metres below the surface in carbonate-hosted lead-zinc ore deposits.
+Tara is an underground mine where the orebody lies between 50 and 900 metres below the surface.
+The orebody is within the carbonate-hosted lead-zinc ore deposits of the Navan Deposit.

-The deposit was discovered in 1970 by Derek Michael Romer while working for Pat Hughes' Northgate Exploration.
+The deposit was discovered in 1970 by Brian Byrne in conjunction with Derek Michael Romer while working for Pat Hughes' Northgate Exploration.
 Development started in 1973 and production began in 1977.
-Tara Mine is operated by Boliden.
+Tara Mine is operated by Boliden, who acquired the mine in 2004.
 It is the largest zinc mine in Europe and the eighth largest in the world producing 200,000 tonnes of zinc concentrate and 40,000 tonnes of lead concentrate annually.

-The planning conditions for the Tara mines included: